digitaltrails/ddcutil-service/README.md

 % busctl --user call $SERVICE $OBJECT $INTERFACE SetVcp isyqu 1 "" 16 50 0
 ```

 Several bash and python clients are included in
 the [examples](https://github.com/digitaltrails/ddcutil-service/tree/master/examples)
 folder.
 They cover multiple ways to interact with the service, including
 the `dbus-send` command and the python `dasbus` and `QtDBus` libraries.

-Compared to other implementations of similar services, the code for `ddcutil-service`
-is quite compact and the abstractions are relatively shallow.
-Providing you know
-C and a little about glib-2, the code should be quite easy to follow.

 The service was developed with the assistance of
 amendments to [libddcutil](https://www.ddcutil.com/) by @rockowitz.